 Welcome:

 It could be that you have lingering depression, anxiety, or states of dissociation that just won’t go away.
 Or maybe you have experienced things that other people say shouldn’t be real even though they are.
-Perhaps you have faced the prospects or realities of homelessness, hospitalizations, jail, or poverty; or
+Maybe you got caught up in a conspiracy that was very traumatic that could bring up issues related to childhood neglect or other forms of abuse that you’ve experienced.

-maybe you got caught up in other kinds of conspiracy.
 Maybe you’ve had spiritual experiences for which you are getting persecuted.
 Or is it that substance abuse is somehow part of the picture.
 It makes sense to fear stereotypes or realities associated with the labels, but it doesn’t have to be that way.
 Maybe you’ve been through it before and are going through a life transition.

 Family Consultations